tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Adding sample utterances](Images/amazon-lex-add-utterances.png)

-* Once we defined the sample utterances, we need to determine the possible questions or dialogue that the bot can conduct to gather information from the user.
+* Once we define the sample utterances, we need to determine the possible questions or dialogue that the bot can conduct to gather information from the user.

 * In this demo, we want to convert dollars to bitcoin, so we need some way to allow the bot to ask how many dollars the user wants to convert to bitcoin.